-In poor signal situations, GPS tracking devices can die very fast, as they will feed more energy to the antenna to "try to get on the network".
-The key technological advancement of the Fi Collar is that the software running in the collar will detect these situations - and avoid over feeding energy to the battery.
+In poor signal situations, GPS tracking devices can die very fast, as they will feed more energy to the antenna to try to get on the network.
+The key technological advancement of the Fi Collar is that the software running in the collar will detect these situations - and avoid over-feeding energy to the battery.
 This results in longer battery life for your dog to walk to an area with a good signal.

-Depending on the state of your pup's Fi collar, you can expect a GPS update every 1, 5 or 15 minutes.
+Depending on the state of your pup's Fi collar, you can expect a GPS update every 1, 5, or 15 minutes.

 If your dog is lost, we recommend enabling Lost Dog Mode, as this will ensure the Fi Collar is attempting to look for a signal every minute.

-If your dog is indoors, the Fi Collar should be connecting to a Fi Base, or Fi App.
+If your dog is indoors, the Fi Collar should be connecting to your base, Fi App, or WiFi (Fi Series 2 customers only).
 GPS will always be inaccurate indoors.
 See:

 My phone has perfect LTE, why does my Fi collar not find a signal?

-While your cell phone may have a strong LTE signal, it is significantly larger in size (which means there is more room for a larger antenna) than the Fi Collar and typically has to be charged everyday.
+While your cell phone may have a strong LTE signal, it is significantly larger in size (which means there is more room for a larger antenna) than the Fi Collar and typically has to be charged every day.

-At Fi, we're balancing a sleek design your dog can comfortably wear everyday, and a long lasting battery, to ensure we can pick up a signal when it is available.
-The reality is that if your dog escapes - especially if it is in a rural area or in the woods - he will likely walk through areas with very poor coverage, and areas with perfect coverage.
+At Fi, we're balancing a sleek design your dog can comfortably wear every day, and a long-lasting battery, to ensure we can pick up a signal when it is available.
+The reality is that if your dog escapes - especially if it is in a rural area or in the woods - he will likely walk through areas with very poor coverage and areas with perfect coverage.